-We then study the performance result with 1 million items.
-As shown in Figure 13, in the beginning, similar to the result with 10,000 items, the 99th percentile of response times decreases dramatically from 54 seconds to 10 seconds, when we increase the buffer size from the minimum size of 741 to 1000 data items for each LTM.
+seconds, when the buffer size increases from the minimum size of 741 to 1000 data items per LTM.
 However, increasing the buffer space from 1000 to 15,000 does not bring much performance improvement, because the total data size is so large that the hit rate remains roughly the same.
-If we continue increasing the available storage from 15,000 to 100,000, the 99th percentile of response times decreases dramatically from 7486 ms to 90 ms. After the point of 100,000 data items, continue increasing the buffer size further does not bring significant performance improvement.
+If we continue increasing the available storage from 15,000 to 100,000, the 99th percentile of response times decreases dramatically again from 7486 ms to 90 ms. After the point of 100,000 data items, continue increasing the buffer size further does not bring significant performance improvement.

-Comparing the two lines in Figure 13, we notice that a good buffer size for 10,000 items could be 1000 data items.
+Comparing the two lines in Figure 12, we notice that a good buffer size for 10,000 items could be 1000 data items.
 For the line of "1M items", we can find a similar point of 100,000 data items.
 In both cases, this represents about 10% of the total data set size.

-7 Conclusion
+7 CONCLUSION

 Many Web applications need strong data consistency for their correct execution.
 However, although the high scalability and availability properties of the cloud make it a good platform to host Web content, scalable cloud database services only provide relatively weak consistency properties.
-This article shows how one can support ACID transactions without compromising the scalability property of the cloud for Web applications, even in the presence of server failures and network partitions.
+This article shows how one can support strict ACID transactions without compromising the scalability property of the cloud for Web applications.

 This work relies on few simple ideas.
 First, we load data from the cloud storage system into the transactional layer.
 Second, we split the data across any number of LTMs, and replicate them only for fault tolerance.
 Web applications typically access only a few partitions in any of their transactions, which gives CloudTPS linear scalability.
 CloudTPS supports full ACID properties even in the presence of server failures and network partitions.
 Recovering from a failure only causes a temporary drop in throughput and a few aborted transactions.
-Recovering from a network partition, however, may possibly cause temporary unavailability of CloudTPS, as we explicitly choose to maintain strong consistency over availability.
+Recovering from a network partition, however, may possibly cause temporary unavailability of CloudTPS, as we explicitly choose to maintain strong consistency over high availability.
 Our memory management mechanism can prevent LTM memory overflow.
-We expect typical Web applications exhibit strong data locality and our mechanism will only introduce minor performance overhead.
+We expect typical Web applications to exhibit strong data locality so this mechanism will only introduce minor performance overhead.
 Data partitioning also implies that transactions can only access data by primary key.
 Read-only transactions that require more complex data access can still be executed, but on a possibly outdated snapshot of the database.

 CloudTPS allows Web applications with strong data consistency demands to be scalably deployed in the cloud.
-This means that Web applications in the cloud do not need any more to compromise consistency for scalability.
+This means Web applications in the cloud do not need to compromise consistency for scalability any more.